dangkhoi-dev/boolean-network-analyzer/README.md

 set **Source** to *Deploy from a branch* and **Branch** to `main` / folder `/docs`.
 (Either option ends up at the same URL.)

-The live demo is then reachable at `https://<your-username>.github.io/<repo-name>/app.html` and the landing page at `https://<your-username>.github.io/<repo-name>/`.
+Once deployed, the live demo is reachable at `https://<your-username>.github.io/<repo-name>/app.html` and the landing page at `https://<your-username>.github.io/<repo-name>/`.